 Using the Parameters page, you can convert any aspect of a template to an addressable parameter.
 In so doing, you can change which layered image to use or what text value to use in your template.
 Parameters are passed with the URL string, allowing you to change any parameter to dynamically customize the reply image generated from the image server.

-This Quick Start is designed to get up and running quickly with Template Basics.
+This Quick Start is designed to get you up and running quickly with Template Basics.

 Start by uploading the PSD file or image file for your template.
 Adobe Dynamic Media Classic supports many image file formats in addition to PSD, but lossless TIFF and PNG images are recommended for templates because they allow for transparency.

 If you are using a PSD file to build your template, select Create Template on the Upload Job Options dialog box when you upload the PSD file.
 Also choose a Layer Naming option so Adobe Dynamic Media Classic knows how to name PSD layers when they are uploaded to Adobe Dynamic Media Classic.